 The Hall BioProcess™ system removes nitrates, perchlorate, selenium, and hexavalent chromium from impacted water by bacteriological

 de-nitrification.
 The patented technology used by the Hall BioProcess™ system has a unique biological treatment that incorporates four main components in the treatment process, achieving the highest post-treatment water quality currently available.

 MIH Water’s Hall BioProcess™ systemhas a unique biological treatment process that begins when contaminated water is pumped into the deaeration tank.

 Inside this first tank, oxygen is removed from the contaminated water.
 This removal forces the naturally occurring bacteria to rely on the

-vessel, which is filled with suspended carrier particles.
+vessel, which is filled with sponge-like carriers.

 These sponge-like carriers have a high surface area, carrying more of the naturally occurring bacteria per particle than any other biological treatment available.
-These particles, rich with bacteria, are circulated through the vessel in a continuously stirred environment.
+These carriers, rich with bacteria, are circulated through the vessel in a continuously stirred environment.

 oxygen.
 Once the bacteria have completed their job, the nitrate-free water exits the top of the reactor vessel, and the inert nitrate gas is